 – One fused deposition modelling (FDM)

-All these machines produce highly detailed parts, accuracy at +/-0.1 mm per 100mm and robust material options.
+All these machines produce highly detailed accurate parts with a large variety of material options.

 Ogle also extensively utilises the subtractive manufacturing process of CNC machining, of which it has three-axis, four-axis and five-axis machines.

 Lastly, with the visual appeal of injection moulding, vacuum casting is a versatile process for elastomers that guarantees part accuracy and excellent repeatability results in materials that mimic the real thing.

 Then, with the components created, Ogle utilises the all-important traditional hand skills to ensure that the components fit into the assembly perfectly and to tolerance.